DesktopGooseUnofficial/ResourceHub/mods/hatgoos.md

 * Run the 'run with mods.bat' file once more and you're done!

 **Notice:** If you run the DesktopGoose.exe you will end up corrupting the file.
 You should be running with 'run with mods.bat' everytime.
-If the file does get corruptted, delete the config file and make new one using the 'run with mods.bat' again.
+If the file does get corrupted, delete the config file and make new one using the 'run with mods.bat' again.
 Otherwise you may have to startover.

-**Note:** Also it can take a while for the goose to show up if you are using other mods.
+**Note:** Also it can take a while for the goose to show up if you are using certain mods.
 You can still press esc to exit the program.
 If you don't want hats then change HatGoos.HatMode= to HatGoos.HatMode=None in the Config file.

 ---